-

 A Fire of Hope

 The light slowly and quietly breaks the dark condition of the horizon.
-The first glimpse of the sun gives energy to all those who see it, feel it.
-The canvas of colors instantly invites us into a renewal that we all know so well.
-For it is offered to us daily.
+The first glimpse of the sun gives energy to all who see and feel it.
+The canvas of colors instantly invites us into a renewal that we all know so well, for it is offered daily.
 A renewal of life.
 A revival of our hearts.
 A restoration of our souls.
 Peace.
-That being said, beyond the peace that we feel, there is a burning desire that smolders from within.
-A desire for starting anew.
-A desire to escape the past.
-A desire to take a step forward.
-A desire to breathe and be fully alive…
+Beyond the peace, we feel a burning desire that smolders from within: a desire to start anew, escape the past, take a step forward, and breathe.
+We yearn to be fully alive right here and now in the present.
+We might call this intense desire Hope.
+Over…

 -